-The following Planning guidance note Produced in partnership with Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Alastair Frew of Lodders Solicitors and Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:

 In relation to highways, the law of nuisance overlaps considerably with the statutory law (mostly in the Highways Act 1980 (HiA 1980)), but the common law is expressly preserved by HiA 1980, s 333.
 Pratt and Mackenzie’s Law of Highways (21st edition, 1967) defined a highway nuisance as ‘any wrongful act or omission upon or near a highway, whereby the public are prevented from freely, safely and conveniently passing along the highway’.
 A nuisance is either: